LabSat 3 units use an SSD Drive or SD cards to record and playback GNSS data.

 LabSat 3 uses SD card or HDD memory for storage and playback of GNSS data.
-It is important to note that Class 10 or higher cards must be used to sustain the transfer speeds required.
-Racelogic recommend SanDisk Extreme Class 10 cards for best performance.
+You must use SD cards of Class 10 or higher to sustain the required transfer speeds.
+We recommend SanDisk Extreme Class 10 cards for the best performance.

 The RF OUT connector is a 50 Ω output which can be connected directly to the antenna input of the GNSS receiver being tested.
 The RF OUT connector of LabSat 3 is DC blocked internally so almost any device can be connected to this port.
 When a file is selected for replay, the LabSat will configure constellation frequencies and digital channels automatically before starting replay.
 If a triple constellation file is selected for replay on a single channel LabSat, all three constellations will be displayed before replay allowing the user to select one.

 During replay, pressing OK will show a live histogram of satellite levels detected by the internal GNSS receiver.
 The internal receiver currently only supports GPS and GLONASS constellations.
 This does not affect the LabSat 3 unit's ability to record or replay BeiDou signals.
 When displayed, the UP/DOWN buttons switch between GPS and GLONASS monitor modes.
 Please note that when switching between GPS and GLONASS display modes, the internal receiver will take some time to re-acquire satellite signal levels.
 In the case of GLONASS signals, it may take over a minute to show the satellite signal information.